Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #10 Bananas

 YUM, it’s banana time!
-I love slurping tiny mushy pieces of banana into my mouth.
-Bananas provide potassium, manganese, vitamin B6, vitamin C, fiber, biotin, and copper.
-Due to its high sugar content, bananas are only good as an occasional fun treat or snack.
+I love slurping tiny mushy pieces of banana into my little Yorkie mouth.
+In addition to being low calorie, bananas boast potassium, manganese, vitamin B6, vitamin C, fiber, biotin, and copper.
+Due to its high sugar content (despite naturally occurring), bananas are only good as an occasional fun treat or snack.
 GRRR.
-A few small pieces of bananas can be consumed safely by Yorkies while bigger dogs can chow down bigger portions.
-Small portions of mashed bananas may also work miracles in helping soothe a dog’s stomach!
+A few small pieces of bananas can be consumed safely by Yorkies (while bigger dogs can chow down bigger portions).
+Because of its high fiber content, small portions of mashed bananas may also work miracles in helping soothe your Yorkie’s stomach and improve bowel movement!
 WOOF, how pawsome is that?
+Don’t forget to remove the peel, which has a bunch of pesticides.

 #11 Blueberries

-Blueberries are not only considered SUPERFOOD for humans, but they also provide the same wondrous benefits to dogs!
-They boast antioxidants, fiber, vitamins, and minerals, making them a delectable healthy snack (again, as long as a large quantity isn’t consumed).
+Blueberries are not only considered SUPAW FOOD for humans, but they also provide the same wondrous benefits to dogs!
+They boast antioxidants, fiber, vitamins, and minerals, making them a healthy juicy snack (again, as long as a large quantity isn’t consumed).
+Like in humans, antioxidants can prevent cell damage and fight disease in dogs.
 As a small or “toy” dog, I sure appreciate their bite-size.
 There’s no need to chop or slice – just rinse them with cold water a couple of times.
 And, I’ll start chomping away.
-If you can, always spend the extra bucks for some organic blueberries because the thin blueberry skin allows chemicals to penetrate into the flesh.
+If you can, always spend the extra bucks for some organic blueberries because the thin blueberry skin allows chemicals to penetrate the flesh.
 GRRR.

 #12 Mangos

 Mangos on a hot summer day?
 The thought of it makes me lick my chops repeatedly!
-My anaconda neck is always ready to go for a lick of a mango off the dining table anytime!
-Toss out the pit, slice off the skin, and chop up a juicy mango into small bits and pieces for your dog to enjoy.
-Offering vitamins A, B, C, and E, mangos are generally safe for dogs – again, only on occasion due to its sugary content.
+My anaconda neck is always ready to go for a lick of mango off the dining table anytime!
+Toss out the pit (which contains the toxin cyanide), slice off the skin (which can be hard to digest), and chop up a juicy mango into small bits and pieces for your Yorkie to enjoy.
+Offering vitamins A, B, C, and E, mangos are generally safe for Yorkies – but again, only on occasion due to their sugary content.
+Mangoes are also high in fiber, which is great to help with digestion; however, too much mango can do the opposite and cause an upset stomach and diarrhea.

 10 Reasons NOT to Crate Your Dog